 Parents can seek help or advice from other parents of multiples.
 “Talking with others who are dealing with the same things you are helps to normalize the situation,” Dr. Pearlman said.
 “You begin to see that behaviors or situations that seem atypical to parents of singletons are perfectly routine when you’re dealing with more than one child of the same age.”

 Prioritizing tasks according to what’s really important can significantly reduce self-imposed stress.
-One mother of very active twin toddler boys found herself constantly picking up toys, wiping down walls and cleaning house—in between diaper changes, feedings (with baby food made from scratch) and regularly recording her tots’ progress in a journal.
+One mother of very active twin toddler boys found herself constantly picking up toys, wiping down walls, and cleaning the house, all in between diaper changes, feedings (with baby food made from scratch), and regularly recording her tots’ progress in a journal.

-Nancy and Glen Masterson , of Gilbert, Arizona, are parents of 5-year-old twins Emily and Austin.
-Nancy admitted that the first few years as a new mother at twins tested her endurance.
-She quit her teaching job to say home with Emily ad Austin.
-“The day I was manually pumping my breasts while driving my stick-shift car to work as when I realized I was trying to do too much,” she recalled.
+Nancy and Glen Masterson of Gilbert, Arizona, are parents of 5-year-old twins, Emily and Austin.
+Nancy admitted that the first few years as a new mother of twins tested her endurance.
+She quit her teaching job to stay home with Emily and Austin.
+“The day I was manually pumping my breasts while driving my stick-shift car to work was when I realized I was trying to do too much,” she recalled.
 Her firefighter husband worked extra shifts to maintain their income, but this meant that sometimes he worked four days straight—and when he came home, he went right to sleep.

-At first, Nancy laughed, “I cried a lot.”
+“I cried a lot,” Nancy said with a laugh.
 But eventually, she came up with a routine that helped.
-“I started the day by putting the kids in the stroller and taking them for a walk, and usually I’d run into other Moms and we’d talk.
+“I started the day by putting the kids in the stroller and taking them for a walk, and usually I’d run into other moms and we’d talk.
 I would end the day the same way.”
 She also planned at least one outing a day, even if it was just a short trip to the supermarket.
 To minimize potential problems, she always made sure the twins were fed and their diapers changed before she left the house.

 Now that the Mastersons’ children are older, “I really don’t feel stress,” Nancy said.
 Frustration?
-Yes—like the first day of kindergarten this year, when Austin put his blanket over his head and proclaimed that he wasn’t going.
+Yes.
+Especially on the first day of kindergarten this year, when Austin put his blanket over his head and proclaimed that he wasn’t going.
 “I’m afraid I won’t be able to find my sister,” he announced.
-Nancy teaches kindergarten herself but at a different school, so it was Daddy who walked the twins to school and allayed Austin’s concerns about losing Emily.
+Nancy teaches kindergarten herself but at a different school, so it was daddy who walked the twins to school and allayed Austin’s concerns about losing Emily.

-Separation anxiety can be a problem for any youngster, but he potential increases when twins have never spent time alone or away from their sibling, according to Dr. Pearlman—and that can be stressful for the parents.
+Separation anxiety can be a problem for any youngster, but the potential increases when twins have never spent time alone or away from their sibling, according to Dr. Pearlman, and that can be stressful for the parents.
 She encourages parents of twins to provide opportunities for each child to be alone, independent of his or her mate.
-“Its’ important for them to learn who they are as individuals,” she said.
+“It’s important for them to learn who they are as individuals,” she said.

-The parents of Emily and Drew Rutter in Tucson, Arizona, echo Dr. Pearlman’s advice, Jill and Chris Rutter found that giving each child a special evening alone once a month became a positive event for parent and child.
-“It was eye opening for us—they emerged as individuals to us.”
-Jill said, adding that the individual time was a solution t he stress both parents felt when the twins were younger.
+The parents of Emily and Drew Rutter in Tucson, Arizona, echo Dr. Pearlman’s advice.
+Jill and Chris Rutter found that giving each child a special evening alone once a month became a positive event for the parent and child.
+“It was eye-opening for us.
+They emerged as individuals to us,” Jill said, adding that the individual time was a solution to the stress both parents felt when the twins were younger.
 “We couldn’t spend enough time with each of them, after having given our undivided attention to Scott, their older brother.”